 One icy morning, the disciplined rhythm of her family’s life is ruptured by a tragic accident, and Jas is convinced she is to blame.
 As her parents’ suffering makes them increasingly distant, Jas and her siblings develop a curiosity about death that leads them into disturbing rituals and fantasies.
 Cocooned in her red winter coat, Jas dreams of “the other side” and of salvation, not knowing where this dreaming will finally lead her.

-A best seller in the Netherlands, Marieke Lucas Rijneveld’s radical debut novel offers readers a rare vision of rural and religious life in the Netherlands.
-In it, they ask: In the absence of comfort and care, what can the mind of a child invent to protect itself?
+A best seller in the Netherlands, Lucas Rijneveld’s radical debut novel offers readers a rare vision of rural and religious life in the Netherlands.
+In it, he asks: In the absence of comfort and care, what can the mind of a child invent to protect itself?
 And what happens when that is not enough?
 With stunning psychological acuity and images of haunting, violent beauty, Rijneveld has created a captivating world of language unlike any other.